Pence warns NKorea ‘era of strategic patience is over’

 Pence told reporters near the DMZ that President Donald Trump was hopeful that China would use its “extraordinary levers” to pressure the North to abandon its weapons program, a day after the North’s failed missile launch.
 But Pence expressed impatience with the unwillingness of the regime to move toward ridding itself of nuclear weapons and ballistic missiles.

-Pointing to the quarter-century since North Korea first obtained nuclear weapons, the vice president said a period of patience had followed.
+Pointing to the quarter-century since the United States first confronted North Korea over its attempts to build nuclear weapons, the vice president said a period of patience had followed.

 Most Read Stories